From Bar to Barista – Why Syrup is the Star in the Glass

 Monin Deutschland GmbH MONIN White Chocolate Matcha

-Monin consciously taps into trends, for example with the MONIN White Chocolate Matcha, which is based on syrup and chocolate sauce
+Monin consciously focuses on trends, for example with the MONIN White Chocolate Matcha, which is based on syrup and chocolate sauce

-Beverage syrups have been making a true comeback for several years now.
-What was once considered a classic bar ingredient has now established itself as a staple in cafes, restaurants, and also in private households.
-Whether as a flavor enhancer in Latte Macchiato, a fruity note in cocktails, for refining desserts, or for creative soft drinks – syrups offer countless possibilities.
+Beverage syrups have been experiencing a true comeback in recent years.
+What was once considered a classic bar ingredient has now established itself as a staple in cafes, restaurants, and even in private households.
+Whether as a flavor enhancer in a latte macchiato, as a fruity note in a cocktail, for refining desserts or for creative soft drinks – syrups offer countless possibilities.
 The Monin brand stands globally for high-quality syrups and creative beverage applications – and has been doing so for over 100 years.

 What started in France with liqueurs has today become a global family business with over 140 million bottles sold annually.
 For the past year and a half, Monin Deutschland GmbH has been bringing a fresh breeze to the market – with a clear strategy, a sustainable approach, and a great sense of taste culture.
 Monin Deutschland GmbH combines French tradition with German innovative power.
 The mix of trend sensitivity, social commitment, and uncompromising quality hits the spirit of the times – and makes you want more.